sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 5. Select Ingredients
 6. Select Create
 7. Add a new item called Fresh Parsley
-8. Click on the Primary Ingredient field, and confirm you will be able to see Dried Parsley Flakes among the options.
-9. Save.
-Click on the Primary Ingredient field
-Select one of the meal's existing ingredient 'Dried Parsley Flakes' among the options.
+8. Click on the Primary Ingredient field, Select one of the meal's existing ingredient 'Dried Parsley Flakes' among the options
-Click Save

 ## Expected Behaviour: